raphaellueckl/inschpektor/docs/run.md

 - Path to iri config (Optional): Please provide the full path to your iri config file, if you want to have inschpektor edit your iri config (for instance, if you add a neighbor or remove one and want to have that persisted in the iri - no more manual work needed).
 This path must be absolute and not relative!
 - Command to restart node (Optional): Any linux command.
 This will be executed upon clicking the button 'Restart Node' in the 'Manage' view in inschpektor.
 In my case, the command would be `systemctl restart iota`.
 NOTE: Don't write `sudo` or anything in here.
 As soon as this command triggers something like a password prompt, it will not work.
 If you started inschpektor with `sudo`, it will be sufficient.

-# Setup inschpektor directly on the command line
+# Setup inschpektor directly on the command line (only for local installations)

 This is not the recommended way to do it, but there is an option to set up and start inschpektor directly from the command line.